astronomer/docs/astro/cloud-ide/quickstart.md

     - AWS S3
     - Redshift

-If you don't provide a database, you can still complete the tutorial.
-However, you will not be able to test any SQL in your pipeline.
+If you don't provide a database, you can still complete the quickstart.
+However, you won't be able to test SQL code in your pipeline.

 ## Step 1: Log in and create a project

-The Cloud IDE is accessible through the Cloud UI and is available to all Astro customers.
+The Cloud IDE is available to all Astro customers and can be accessed in the Cloud UI.

 1. Log in to the Cloud UI and select a Workspace.
-2. Click **Cloud IDE** in the left sidebar.
-If you are the first person in your Workspace to use the Astro Cloud IDE, the **My Projects** page will be empty.
+2. Click **Cloud IDE** in the left menu.
+If you are the first person in your Workspace to use the Astro Cloud IDE, the **My Projects** page is empty.

 ![Cloud IDE](/img/cloud-ide/project-list.png)

-3. Click **+ Project**.
-Give your new project a name and a description, then click **Create**.
+3. Click **Project**, enter a name and a description for the project, and then click **Create**.

-After you create your project, the Astro Cloud IDE opens your project home page.
-This page contains all menus for configuring your your project:
+After you create your project, the Cloud IDE opens your project home page with the following tabs:

 - The **Pipelines** tab stores all of the Python and SQL code that your project executes.
 - The **Connections** tab stores Airflow connections for connecting your project to external services.
-- The **Variables** tab stores Airflow variables for use in your pipeline code.
+- The **Variables** tab stores Airflow variables used in your pipeline code.
 - The **Requirements** tab stores the required Python and OS-level dependencies for running your pipelines.

 ## Step 2: Create a pipeline

-In the **Pipelines** tab, click **+ Pipeline**.
-Give your pipeline a name and a description, then click **Create**.
+1. Click the **Pipelines** tab and then click **Pipeline**.

+2. Enter a name and a description for the pipeline and then click **Create**.

 When you first run your project, your pipeline is built into a single DAG with the name you provide.
 Because of this, pipeline names must be unique within their project.
 They must also be a Python identifier, so they can't contain spaces or special characters.